ZOMBIELAND (Theatrical Release USA 2009)

 Buy a ticket?
 Yes?
 No?
 Maybe?

-Yes. absolutely buy the ticket.
+Yes.
+Absolutely buy the ticket.
 The movie serves within the realm of terrific creativity that stretches the mind and still manages to deliver a great message.

 Video Critique Available Here: